FSA and HSA Coverage of Fertility and Pregnancy Products

 On the contrary, because HSA plan accounts may roll over from year to year, there is no time limitation on when reimbursement claims must occur.
-It is important to note that you can not reimburse yourself for expenses that occurred prior to opening your HSA account.
+It is important to note that you can not reimburse yourself for eligible expenses that occurred prior to opening your HSA account.
 Regardless, make sure to save your receipts in the rare case of an IRS audit.

-While dealing with healthcare and medical expenses can be a pain (sometimes, quite literally), generally speaking, most FSA/HSA reimbursements should be a breeze as long as you take the proper steps to utilize your funds within the designated time frames and be sure to double check for any limitations in your individual plan.
+While dealing with healthcare and medical expenses can be a pain (sometimes, quite literally), generally speaking, most FSA/HSA reimbursements should be a breeze as long as you take the proper steps to utilize your funds within the designated time frames and be sure to double-check for any limitations in your individual plan.

 Once again, we strongly recommend that you keep any purchase receipts and documentation for qualifying expenses that you may be charged out of pocket

 Common Questions Regarding FSA/ HSA Coverage